Blended BS/MS Degree

 - To provide a seamless process whereby students can progress from undergraduate to graduate status without having to apply through the Admissions Office (thereby eliminating the need to pay the application fee)

-- To provide a meaningful capstone experience that in most cases integrates the senior project with the graduate thesis/project
+- To provide a meaningful capstone experience that in some cases integrates the senior project with the graduate thesis/project

 Definition of BMS Degree Objective